dosya/coursera-calendar/README.md

 Disclaimer
 ----------

- * It's my first and only thing I wrote in JavaScript, so when you read the code you may feel offended by the way this extension is implemented.
+It's my first and only thing I wrote in JavaScript, so when you read the code you may feel offended by the way this extension is implemented.
 I warned you.
- * This extension is not being actively developed.
-If you find out that it doesn't work anymore feel free to fix it or nag me to do something about this.